ascholerChemeketa/cs160Reader/_sources/CSPRepeatTurtles/repetition.rst

     for ``side`` in range(6):

-It is the name we will use for each item as we iterate through them.
-For now we will not need to us the names of the items very often.
-We mostly care that ``range`` produces a certain number of values, not what those values are.
-But if we wanted to print out each of the values that range produces, we could modify the program to use ``side`` to name them.
-In this program, for each value in the list produced by ``range``, we call the current item ``side``, print it out, then do the turtle commands.
+It is the name we will use for each item as we iterate through the the values ``range`` produces.
+Right now we don't really need to name those values - we don't make use of them.
+But if we wanted to print out each of the values that range produces, we would use ``side`` to refer to **"the value for the current iteration"**.
+The program below does exactly that.
+In the loop, in addition to doing the turtle commands, it prints out ``side`` to tell us when it starts each side of the shape.

 .. activecode:: csprepeatturtles_repetition4
     :nocodelens: